ErinLMoore/TinyDockerGuide/readme.md

 <center>  For the purposes of testing out your C kata
 -----------------
 ***

+1. [Install Docker](https://docs.docker.com/engine/getstarted/step_one/#step-1-get-docker).
+You can download the .dmg off of the linked site, or use homebrew.

 1. Get [Docker for Mac](https://docs.docker.com/docker-for-mac/).
 Install this.
 Have it running.
 It takes care of running the Docker daemon for you.
 If you want to use a command-line tool instead, look into Docker Machine.

 2. Put the Dockerfile into a new directory.
 Let's call it 'dockerpractice' Put your code files in a subfolder there called 'code'